 Let’s start our httpd service again by “systemctl start httpd” command.

-Now we didn’t get any error and our service has started successfully.
+Now we didn’t get any error, and our Apache service has started successfully on the new port.
+This confirms that the configuration changes were applied correctly.

 You may like our another post about Apache.